 ICS was present on site during the excavation of the surrounds to Munn’s Slipway, including installation of bored piles and a reinforced concrete ring beam to contain the remains and support the surrounding shoreline stonework.
-Watching the skill of the excavator operators working with their buckets beneath the surface of the muddy water highlighted the commitment of the entire project team to care and conserve this valuable evidence of past activities on the site.
+Watching the skill of the excavator operators working with buckets beneath the surface of the muddy water highlighted the commitment of the entire team to care and conserve this valuable evidence of the site’s history.

 Landscape Architect Johnson Pilton Walker

 Overview ICS was engaged by Strata Plus to undertake maintenance of the archaeological remains and artefacts in the Hospital and Kitchen Wing Pavilions at the Parramatta Justice Precinct (PJP) Heritage Courtyard.
 The site includes remains of the second convict hospital (1792-1818) and John Watts' third convict hospital (1818-1844), as well as other remains such as a convict hut, surgeon's residence...

 Overview ICS was engaged by Strata Plus to implement a pest management program for the archaeological remains at the Philip Ruddock Heritage Centre within the V by Crown building at 45-47 Macquarie Street, Parramatta.
 The site includes a preserved water...